MicrosoftDocs/learn/learn-pr/commercial-marketplace/create-saas-offer-commercial-marketplace/includes/4-saas-offer-technical-configuration.md

 | **Unsubscribe**       | Customer has either deleted   their subscription or customer payment is >30 days past due. | Terminate the customer’s subscription and perform any necessary cleanup.                                                                                                                                                          |
 | **Reinstate**         | After   suspension, a customer payment is received to resolve billing issue.               | Reinstate the customer subscription.
 Mark the operation as successful.                                                                                                                                                            |

-### Azure Active Directory (AAD) integration
+### Azure Active Directory (Azure AD) integration

-Azure Active Directory (AAD) is the Microsoft cloud-based identity and access management service.
-AAD makes SaaS offer purchases from the commercial marketplace easier and more secure.
-By integrating your offer with AAD, you’ll be able to automate the process of provisioning users to your SaaS application.
+Azure Active Directory (Azure AD) is the Microsoft cloud-based identity and access management service.
+Azure AD makes SaaS offer purchases from the commercial marketplace easier and more secure.
+By integrating your offer with Azure AD, you’ll be able to automate the process of provisioning users to your SaaS application.

-You’ll need to provide your AAD tenant ID and your AAD application ID when you publish your offer in Partner Center.
+You’ll need to provide your Azure AD tenant ID and your Azure AD application ID when you publish your offer in Partner Center.
 The two identities work together to provide controlled, permission-based, access to your application.
-You can find both required AAD IDs in the Azure Portal.
-For additional details on AAD and where to find your tenant and application IDs, you can reference our [documentation on adding technical details for your SaaS offer](https://docs.microsoft.com/azure/marketplace/create-new-saas-offer-technical).
+You can find both required Azure AD IDs in the Azure portal.
+For additional details on Azure AD and where to find your tenant and application IDs, you can reference our [documentation on adding technical details for your SaaS offer](https://docs.microsoft.com/azure/marketplace/create-new-saas-offer-technical).

 ### Marketplace metered billing API integration

 If you decide to use the marketplace metering service to add a usage-based pricing component to your offer, you’ll also need to integrate with the marketplace metered billing APIs.
 You'll use these APIs to define how often you want to communicate customer usages with Microsoft.
 The information is used to bill your customers in accordance with their subscription.
 For more details, reference our [documentation on the metering service APIs](https://docs.microsoft.com/azure/marketplace/partner-center-portal/marketplace-metering-service-apis).

->[!TIP]
+> [!TIP]
-We recommend that you send meters on a cadence of no more than once per hour and no less than once per day.
+> We recommend that you send meters on a cadence of no more than once per hour and no less than once per day.

 Metered billing also makes use of anomaly detection, which calls out usage levels that seem questionable.
 This analysis helps prevent customer billing errors due to a variety of causes including: